 Strategic default is a conscious decision made by a homeowner to walk away from a mortgage that is underwater.
 These defaults often take lenders by surprise, since borrowers do not show classic signs of being on the verge of mortgage default.
 They meet all of their other financial obligations and often have good credit.
 However, the point of a strategic default is to cut one’s losses, feeling that a home has depreciated so much in value that it isn’t worth to try and overcome the negative equity.

-As Wallet Pop points out, one of the main duties of the FICO 8 Mortgage Score will be to help lenders more accurately predict which borrowers could be a strategic default risk.
-Don’t ask me what models the Fair Isaac Company would use to make such predictions, but apparently there are some tell-tale financial behaviors that could indicate that someone with otherwise good credit might end up employing a strategic default in certain circumstances.
+One of the main duties of the FICO 8 Mortgage Score will be to help lenders more accurately predict which borrowers could be a strategic default risk.
+Don’t ask me what models the Fair Isaac Company would use to make such predictions, but apparently, there are some tell-tale financial behaviors that could indicate that someone with otherwise good credit might end up employing a strategic default in certain circumstances.
 I wonder if the locale of the home you are trying to buy is included in the calculation as well.

 Predicting Consumer Credit Behaviors